 For statutory accounts and tax returns

-Employing an accountant to complete these filings can also save you money in several ways, including helping you correctly categorise expenses that are tax-deductible.
+Hiring an accountant to do these filings for you can save you money in several ways, including helping you correctly categorise expenses that are tax-deductible.

 For cash flow forecasting

 Setting financial goals and targets for where you want your business to be in the future can also be a useful exercise to complete as part of this process.

 You’re losing control of your finances